Gnocchi Cacio e Pepe

 - Remove the large pan from the heat and using a spatula add the pecorino mixture to the pan.
 Mix well (but gently) while the pan is still hot until a creamy sauce covers the gnocchi.

-Now, it’s time for the second-best part – serving the mouthwatering gnocchi cacio e pepe.
+Now, it’s time for the second-best part – serving the mouthwatering dish.
 Add the gnocchi and sauce by the spoonful onto your plate, and you’re ready to eat (or enjoy it right out of the pan if you can’t wait)!
-Obviously THIS is the best part!
+Obviously, THIS is the best part!

 Of course, you can add freshly grated parmesan cheese on top…though this dish is probably already cheesy enough for most.